Trail running

 Closed

-This trail run has a bit of everything: it starts with a long ascent and leads over two lonely valleys and the Swiss-Italian border to the largest earth dam in Europe, the Mattmark Dam.
+This trail run has a bit of everything: It starts with a long ascent and leads through two lonely valleys and the Swiss-Italian border to the largest earth dam in Europe, the Mattmark dam.

 Difficulty